stratoserp/stratoserp/README.md

+#
+# StratosERP
-# Stratos ERP
+#

-This repository contains the modules that are used by the stratoserp install profile.
+This repository contains the modules that are used by the StratosERP install profile.

-In general, you wont want to use these directly.
+The installation profile is the best way to get started, rather than using the modules directly.

 On linux you can test the system out with docker by pasting these commands.